kbhavana14/gatePass/README.md

 # gatePass
- Develop an application for gate pass issue mechanism at CBIT?
+ Develop an application for gate pass issue mechanism at CBIT